'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 I was also taken to the site.
 Those who said something were beaten.
 They put me down, beat me a little.
 I had a backpack with me with respirators and masks.
 One of the officers looked at him and said, "Oh, this is some kind of organizer."
 We started looking for the owner.

 I decided not to confess - I understood that additional violence would be used.
-After several minutes of beating, I was again asked if my backpack was.
+After several minutes of beating, they asked me again if my backpack was.
 I said I’m not mine.
 Three special forces men took me around the corner of the shopping center.
 My hands were tied.
-They took out a combat grenade (I know how they are outwardly different from flash and noise) and said that they would now take out the check, put it in my panties, I would blow myself up, and then they would say that the guy was blown up by an improvised explosive device.
+They took out a combat grenade (I know how they are outwardly different from flash and noise) and said that they would now take out the check, put it in my pants, I would blow up, and then they would say that the guy was blown up by an improvised explosive device.
 That no one will prove anything and nothing will happen to them.

 I kept saying that the backpack was not mine.
 They put a grenade in my pants and ran away.
 Then they came back and said that I ****** [became insolent], they started beating me again - in the groin, in the face.
-The backpack was ordered to be carried in the teeth.
+The backpack was ordered to be carried in your teeth.
 While we were going to the paddy wagon, they continued to hit me in the face with their hands.
 If I dropped my backpack, they beat me.
-Now my teeth are chipped.
+Now I have chipped teeth.

 They took me to a paddy wagon, there were 20 people.
 We were thrown at each other.
 Above was a riot policeman who walked around the people.
 They put their feet on the neck and began to choke.
 People's hands were swollen due to the ties - whoever complained was beaten on the hands.
 There was an asthmatic in our car, he began to choke.
 The riot policeman approached him, put his foot on his throat, began to strangle him and said: "If you die, we don't care."